Patriot Prayer: August San Francisco events

 Patriot Prayer planned an August 26, 2017 event to be held at Crissy Field in San Francisco.
 Crissy Field, administered by the National Park Service, granted Patriot Prayer a permit to march.
 The city called in its entire police force in anticipation of unrest similar to previous Patriot Prayer rallies in Seattle and Portland.
 Nancy Pelosi said the event was intended to be a "white supremacist rally".
 Police Chief Bill Scott and Board of Supervisors President London Breed wrote a letter to express their outrage over the National Park Service's decision to allow the rally.
 Patriot Prayer security for the event was to be handled by armed Oath Keepers.
 Mayor Ed Lee condemned the event, referring to is as part of a "shameful, anti-American trend of hate-filled extremist rallies."
 Lee added that "San Francisco does not welcome outside agitators whose messages of hate have the sole purpose of inciting violence."
 After it attracted over 1,000 counter-protesters, Patriot Prayer canceled their event and opted to hold a press conference at Alamo Square Park.
 In rapid response, the city of San Francisco built fences around the park and closed it to the public to prevent violence, which prompted Gibson to also cancel that event.
-Gibson stated that Patriot Prayer members would attend a “No to Marxism” rally near the University of California, Berkeley; that event was also called off by its organizer.
+Gibson stated that Patriot Prayer members would attend a "No to Marxism" rally near the University of California, Berkeley; that event was also called off by its organizer.
 Time reported that many feared a repeat of the deadly clash between white nationalists and counter-protesters that had occurred at the Unite the Right rally in Charlottesville earlier that month.
 The counter-demonstrations across the San Francisco Bay Area went ahead peacefully with most participants opting to hold a large dance party instead of a violent confrontation.

 The news of a planned Patriot Prayer press conference in San Francisco's Alamo Square Park drew counter-protesters to the area.
 The group, which had already canceled a planned rally at Crissy Field due to alleged safety concerns, held the press conference in Pacifica instead.
-Prior to the event, Gibson denounced white supremacists saying: "Don't show up, you're not welcome."
+Before the event, Gibson denounced white supremacists saying: "Don't show up, you're not welcome."
 Group organizers arrived at Crissy Field later that afternoon to talk with counter-protesters.